apache/skywalking-python/docs/en/setup/CLI.md

 Upon successful [installation of the SkyWalking Python agent via pip](Installation.md#from-pypi), a command-line script `sw-python` is installed in your environment (virtual env preferred).

+run `sw-python` to see if it is available.

 ### The `run` option